QualiSystems/devguide_source/_shells/9.2.0/getting-information-from-cloudshell.md

 context.reservation.owner_email
 # the email of the owner of the reservation
 """:type : str"""
+context.reservation.saved_sandbox_name
+# the name of the saved sandbox
+""":type : str"""
+context.reservation.saved_sandbox_id
+# the reservation id of the restored sandbox
+""":type : str"""
+context.reservation.running_user
+# the CloudShell user that executed the command
+""":type : str"""
 {% endhighlight %}

 #### Additional information for apps and VMs